LvdT/chowdown/_recipes/creme-caramel.md

 tags: dessert

 directions:
-- Pour a thin layer of caramel at the bottom of two ramekins and let it cool
+- Pour a thin layer of caramel at the bottom of a ramekins and let it cool
-- Pour the crème anglaise in the ramekins
+- Pour the crème anglaise in ramekins
-- Place the ramekins in an oven tray, fill it halfway with boiling hot water
+- Place the ramekin in an oven tray, fill it halfway with boiling hot water
 - Place the tray in the oven and bake at 180 °C static for 50 minutes
 - Let it cool before placing in the fridge for at least 4 hours
 - Flip over when serving